 “(l)(1) Subsections (a), (b), (c), (d), (e), and (f) of this section shall expire if:

-“(A) By July 31, 2019, the Board Corporation does not adopt a revised budget for Fiscal Year 2020 that has been certified by the Chief Financial Officer of the District of Columbia as being balanced with only a $15 million District operating subsidy; or
+“(A) By September 15, 2019, the Board does not adopt a revised budget for Fiscal Year 2020 that has been certified by the Chief Financial Officer of the District of Columbia as being balanced with a District operating subsidy of $22.14 million or less;

+“(B) At any time in Fiscal Year 2020, an annual subsidy of more than $22.14 million is required; or

-“(B) At any time after July 31, 2019, an annual subsidy of more than $15 million is required. “(2) The Chief Financial Officer shall file written notice with the Office of the Secretary to the Council as to whether either of the conditions set forth in paragraph (1) of this subsection has been satisfied.
+“(C) At any time after September 30, 2020, a District operating subsidy of more than $15 million per year is required.

+“(2) The Chief Financial Officer shall file written notice with the Office of the Secretary to the Council as to whether any of the conditions set forth in paragraph (1) of this subsection has been met.

-“(m) If either of the conditions set forth in subsection (l)(1) of this section has been satisfied:
+“(m) If any of the conditions set forth in subsection (l)(1) of this section has been met:

-“(1) The Corporation shall be governed by a Board of Directors, which shall serve as a control board, consisting of 7 members, 5 of whom shall be voting members and 2 of whom shall be non-voting members.
+“(1) The Corporation shall be governed by a Fiscal Management Board, which shall serve as a control board, consisting of 9 members, 7 of whom shall be voting members and 2 of whom shall be non-voting members.

-“(2) Voting members of the Board shall include:
+“(2) Voting members of the Fiscal Management Board shall include:

-“(A) The Chief Financial Officer of the District of Columbia, or his or her designee, who shall serve as chair of the Board of the Directors;
+“(A) The Chief Financial Officer of the District of Columbia, or his or her designee, who shall serve as chair of the Fiscal Management Board;

 “(B) The Deputy Mayor for Health and Human Services, or his or her designee;